cc5212/2019-reddit-comments/README.md

 # 2019-reddit-comments
-General analysis over reddit comments from April 2012, and the influence of worlwide events on them, with Apache Spark.
+We performed a general analysis over reddit comments from April 2012, and the influence of worlwide events on them, with Apache Spark.

 **Group 14**